CityOfBoston/budget.boston.gov/_source/md/fy18_recommended/featured_analysis/state-aid.md

 - intro:
   - title: State aid
     short_desc: >
-      State aid refers primarily to distributions from the Commonwealth to municipalities for Chapter 70 Education Aid, Unrestricted General Government Aid, Charter School Tuition Reimbursement along with other relatively small Commonwealth programs such as library aid and various reimbursements.
+      State revenue, the City’s second largest revenue source, never recovered following the last recession.
+In FY18, Boston’s state revenue is still $52.8 million, or 10.7%, lower than Boston’s state aid in FY08.
+While Boston’s spending on education has increased substantially, Boston’s state education funding has not kept pace.
+The Chapter 70 education aid formula does not work for Boston, and thus Boston’s Chapter 70 growing by 0.6% or $1.3 million in the Governor’s proposed budget, a stark contrast to the $57.8 million more Boston expects to spend on education in FY18.
     description: >
-      State aid, as it is used here, excludes any grants to or offsets for direct expenditure by City departments.
-It also includes reimbursements from the Massachusetts School Building Authority (MSBA). <blockquote>The City received general fund gross state aid totaling $413.4 million in FY15 and $421.6 million in FY16.
-The City expects to receive
-      $429.9 million in state aid in FY17 and has budgeted $440.5 million in gross state aid in FY18, 2.5% over FY17.</blockquote>
+      <p>Additionally, while Boston’s charter school assessment has risen by 155% since the enactment of the 2010 Achievement Gap Legislation, the State’s statutory obligation to fund charter school reimbursement has not kept pace.
+As a result, the City of Boston is projected to lose $25 million in the Governor’s FY18 budget, adding to the total lost revenue of $48 million over three years (FY15 – FY17).</p>
+      <p><blockquote>Mayor Walsh filed comprehensive education finance reform legislation that aims to invest equitably in public education and expand access to high-quality education for students of all ages.</blockquote></p>
     sidebar_menu: true
 - text_block:
   - title: State aid overview
+    body: >
+      <p>State aid refers primarily to distributions from the Commonwealth to municipalities for Chapter 70 Education Aid, Unrestricted General Government Aid, Charter School Tuition Reimbursement along with other relatively small Commonwealth programs such as library aid and various reimbursements.</p>
+      <p>State aid, as it is used here, excludes any grants to or offsets for direct expenditure by City departments.
+It also includes reimbursements from the Massachusetts School Building Authority (MSBA). <blockquote>The City received general fund gross state aid totaling $413.4 million in FY15 and $421.6 million in FY16.
+The City expects to receive $429.9 million in state aid in FY17 and has budgeted $440.5 million in gross state aid in FY18, 2.5% over FY17.</blockquote></p>
 - text_col_2:
   - col: >
       <h5>Municipal Charges</h5>